jo-37/pdl-opt-glpk/Readme.md

         CPLEX LP format to the file "outpb.lp".
 There is currently no way to change the name of the output file.

+        Broadcasting will be diabled if this parameter is nonzero.

     Real parameters:

     - tolbnd (default: 1e-7)